Sean Conover

-Sean Wayne Conover (born July 31, 1984) is a former American football defensive end.
+Sean Wayne Conover (born July 31, 1984) is an American former professional football defensive end.
 He was signed by the Tennessee Titans as an undrafted free agent in 2006.
 He played college football at Bucknell.

-Conover has also been a member of the Atlanta Falcons, Baltimore Ravens, New York Jets, Detroit Lions, St. Louis Rams and Hartford Colonials.
+Conover was also a member of the Atlanta Falcons, Baltimore Ravens, New York Jets, Detroit Lions, St. Louis Rams and Hartford Colonials.

-Early years
+Early life

 Conover graduated from Whitman-Hanson Regional High School, where he earned three varsity letters each in football and basketball, and one in baseball.
 The football team captured league championships in 2000 and 2001 and were Division 3 state champs in 2001 and runner-up in 2000.
 He was an All-league selection and the WATD Distinguished Player of the Year.
 Additionally, he was a Shriner's All-Star selection and a two-time All-league performer and team captain in basketball, leading the league in scoring as a senior.